-30 Swimming or diving around wharves or jetties
+2830 Swimming or diving around wharves or jetties

-- 30.1 No person may jump, dive, swim or undertake any other related activities: - (a) from or within 50 metres of any jetty or wharf where "no swimming" signage has been approved by the Harbourmaster or an enforcement officer; - (b) within any other area the Harbourmaster identifies for the purposes of ensuring navigation safety.
+- 28.130.1 No person may jump, dive, swim or undertake any other related activities: - (a) from or within 50 metres of any jetty or wharf where "no swimming" signage has been approved by the Harbourmaster or an enforcement officer; - (b) within any other area the Harbourmaster identifies for the purposes of ensuring navigation safety.

-31 Hot works
+2931 Hot works

-- 31.1 The person in charge of a vessel must ensure that before any hot work operations are commenced, he or she takes all precautions for the detection, prevention, and extinguishing of fire on board the vessel or elsewhere, as a result of hot work operations.
-Provision must be made for the continuance of the precautions until the operations are complete. - 31.2 In any case where the Harbourmaster is not satisfied adequate precautions have been taken, the Harbourmaster may forbid any hot work operations to commence, or continue, until he or she is satisfied adequate precautions have been taken.
+- 29.1 A person conducting hot work operations on a vessel must comply with the current edition of the Code of Safe Working Practices for Merchant Seafarers (Maritime New Zealand). - 29.231.1 The person in charge of a vessel must ensure that before any hot work operations are commenced, he or she takes all precautions for the detection, prevention, and extinguishing of fire on board the vessel or elsewhere, as a result of hot work operations.
+Provision must be made for the continuance of the precautions until the operations are complete. - 29.331.2 In any case where the Harbourmaster is not satisfied adequate precautions have been taken, the Harbourmaster may forbid any hot work operations to commence, or continue, until he or she is satisfied adequate precautions have been taken.